 • Space compression — single-child edges get merged

-This isn’t just academic.
+This isn’t academic.
 These are the data structures powering systems you use every day.

 IP Routing: Where It All Started